Skip to content

 woman doing calculations

-Why become a landlord?
+Why should I become a landlord?

 The UK private rental sector is big business.
 The number of households in the sector rose by 52% between 2008/09 and 2023/24, from 3.1 million to 4.7 million households.
-The private rented sector is now the second largest tenure in England and is home to 19% of all households[1]
+The private rented sector is now the second largest tenure in England and is home to 19% of all households^

 What do I need to do to be a private landlord?

-Landlords are legally required to ensure that the property meets certain health and safety standards.
 This includes making sure the property is free from serious hazards, such as damp, gas leaks, or electrical faults.
+You must keep the property in a good condition and carry out necessary repairs.

-Landlords must keep the property in a good condition and carry out necessary repairs.
 This includes maintaining the structure of the property (walls, roof, windows, etc.) and ensuring all systems (e.g. heating, plumbing, electrical) are working properly.

-Landlords must have an annual gas safety check and provide tenants with a gas safety certificate.
+You will need to have an annual gas safety check and provide tenants with a gas safety certificate.

 Different types of property appeal to different types of tenant.
 Flats often attract young professionals, couples or sharers.
 In contrast, larger houses may appeal to families seeking long-term rentals.